What is Browser Caching?

 The fix for this is simple - upload logo.jpg with a new name such as logo.1.jpg, logo1.jpg, my-logo.jpg, or anything that is different from the original filename.
-When the visitor comes back to my site, the logo will now be named differently, which will force the browser to download the new file, and the new logo will display.
+When the visitor comes back to the site, the logo will now be named differently, which will force the browser to download the new file, and the new logo will display.

 For a more detailed technical explanation, please see this article from Google: HTTP Caching